pentaho-nbaker/svn-2-git-migration-scripts/README.markdown

     svn2git $SUBVERSION_FOLDER_URL  --authors ../svn-git-migration-scripts/authors.txt
       optional: --nobranches --notags

+    # When importing from the internal SVN, you might need to provide
+    # your username and password.
+You will need to use the following arguments:
+    svn2git -v --username [username] --authors ../svn-git-migration-scripts/authors.txt

     # Remove deleted branches and tags, we don't want them.
     git branch -a | grep @ | xargs git branch -d
     git tag | grep @ | xargs git tag -d